clearfieldreunions.com

 Above view is from the northeast, like you were standing in the Automax Motors lot, looking diagonally across the intersection.

-Later, when the building was Middle School West, it was
+Later, when the building was Junior

-Mrs. Scott's 9th Grade English Room.
+Grade English Room.

 Two views of the library.
 The windows overlooked the river.
 Perfect for daydreaming.